rorticus/intern-typescript-example/README.md

 # intern-typescript-angular-example

-This is an example of using angular and angular mock while righting unit tests using Intern.
+This is an example of using angular and angular mock while writing unit tests using Intern.

 ## Installation